 Teaching Methods

-The overarching goal of the QEP is to bring more dialogue and discussion-based learning into the undergraduate curriculum, and the university has identified three methods to do so: Harkness, flipped learning, and problem-based learning.
+The overarching goal of Learning Through Dialogue and Discussion is to bring more dialogue and discussion-based learning into the undergraduate curriculum, and the university has identified three methods to do so: Harkness, flipped learning, and problem-based learning.
 On the pages which follow, you will find a range of resources related to each of these methods, from general overviews and definitions to research on their effectiveness to implementable classroom resources.

 In the Harkness method, students initiate and lead discussions about assigned material, exchanging views and learning with and from one another, while faculty act primarily as facilitators to ensure balance and focus in discussions.